-Whether you are planning to go to the Sahara Desert, visit Chefchaouen, climb to the summit of Toubkal or relax on the beautiful beaches of Essaouira, traveling to Morocco is an experience not to be missed.
+Whether you are planning to go to the Sahara Desert, spend time in Marrakech, visit Chefchaouen, climb to the summit of Toubkal or relax on the beautiful beaches of Essaouira, traveling to Morocco is an experience not to be missed.
 It’s a country that has excellent food, beautiful landscapes, and very friendly people.

 Planning a trip to Morocco?